cbonoz/cosmos20/README.md

 ### Value adds

+This module is for you if:

-- Easily make api calls in response to key events such as block starts or ends, arbitrary messages, or ad-hoc queries.
+- You want to easily make api calls in response to key events such as block starts or ends, arbitrary messages, or ad-hoc queries.
 - Perform programmatic access to other services such as other blockchains, third party api's (increase interoperability).
 - Provide a simple interface to configure a set of API-based commands even without detailed knowledge of go http or cosmos.
 Simply provide the urls and payloads and the module can take care of the rest.
+- Centralize all your API-related work in your cosmos application.

 ### Integrating with your project